Make Your Case for Quality Physical Education

 Survey students to find out what they would like to do in P.E. class that would be fun or get them more active.
 Take your information back to the team and talk about where your information overlaps with their ideas.
 Discuss the usefulness of personal goal setting and that all students can be successful when the focus is on health-related fitness.

-Understand the key points of a Quality Physical Education Program.
-As defined by the American Alliance for Health, Physical Education, Recreation and Dance (AAHPERD) and National Association for Sport and Physical Education (NASPE), a Quality P.E. program consists of four key components:
+Understand the key points of a quality physical education program.
+As defined by SHAPE America, a quality P.E. program consists of four key components:

 - Opportunity to Learn including specific guidelines for time, attention to class size, teacher qualifications and equipment